Can Pool Covers Shrink? Prevention & Solutions Guide

 Understanding Pool Cover Materials and Shrinkage Risk

 Different cover materials respond differently to environmental stressors.
 Vinyl covers are the most prone to shrinkage because the material becomes less flexible over time when exposed to temperature extremes.
-Standard blue tarp-style covers can shrink significantly – sometimes losing 6-12 inches in length or width over a single season.
+Standard blue tarp-style covers can shrink significantly – typically 2-4 inches over a season, though extreme conditions or poor-quality materials may cause greater shrinkage.

 Mesh safety covers also experience shrinkage, particularly in the webbing and fabric portions.
 The polypropylene or polyethylene materials used in these covers can contract when exposed to prolonged heat and UV radiation.